-Sue: OK, I’ve got two problems with it.
+Sue: Okay, I’ve got two problems with it.
 One: the stupid monster.
-And not just because it looked rubbish.
-It was pointless as well.
-If they hadn’t bothered with that monster they would have had more time to fix the other thing I didn’t like: that bloke looking down the camera lens.
+And not just because it looked rubbish, it was pointless, as well.
+If they hadn’t bothered with that monster, they would have had more time to fix the other things I didn’t like, like that bloke who constantly looked down the camera lens.
 It spoilt it.
 It took me out of the drama.

 Oh, for ****’s sake.